No Kings II on October 18th

 You don’t need permission to act.
 You just need to begin.
 Here’s how:

-1. Organize a No Kings event and show up for Democracy
+1. Join a No Kings event and show up for Democracy

-Join or help organize a local No Kings event on June 14.
+Join or help organize a local No Kings event on October 18th.
 March, pray, speak, or stand with others in your town or city to demonstrate that people of faith and moral courage are rising together to protect democracy.
+You can find ideas for rally signs here.

 3. Lift Up Your Witness